Analysis | Biden’s approval rating continues to erode, including with vital parts of his base

 In January of last year, after the attack at the Capitol, CNN asked respondents if Trump’s presidency was a success or a failure.
 Forty-one percent said it had been a success; 55 percent said a failure.

-Asked the same question now about Biden’s presidency, the numbers were almost exactly the same.
+When they were asked the same question now about Biden’s presidency, the numbers were almost exactly the same.
 Believe it or not.